JafarAbdi/mujoco_wasm/README.md

 ## The Power of MuJoCo in your Browser.

-Load and Run MuJoCo 2.3.1 Models using JavaScript and WebAssembly.
+Load and Run MuJoCo 3.2.7 Models using JavaScript and WebAssembly.

-This repo is a fork of @stillonearth 's starter repository, adding tons of functionality and a comprehensive example scene.
+This repo is a fork of https://github.com/krishpop/mujoco_wasm.

 For cloning additional assets (such as those in `menagerie`), use `git clone --recursive ...` when cloning to include submodules